nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Redoing undone commands: `redo`

 Redo the previous command that has been undone.
-The undone command can only be redone if `redo` was executed immediately after `undo` or after the `undo` command, only commands that do not modify any data are executed.<br>
+The undone command can only be redone if
+1. `redo` is executed immediately after `undo`
+2. Between the execution of `undo` and `redo`, only commands that do not modify any data were executed.<br>
 e.g. `view`, `day`, `calendar`, `tags` etc.

 Format: `redo`